nihalsid/Amodal3R/README.md

 ```sh
 . ./train_slat.sh
 ```
-The output folder where the model will be saved can be changed by modifying ``--vis'' parameter in the script.
+The output folder where the model will be saved can be changed by modifying `--vis` parameter in the script.

 ### inference